 “This mission will be the first opportunity to have 3D distribution of physical and biogeochemical variables from coastal to open ocean zones and to validate both approaches in terms of carbonate measurements,” said Dr. Laurent Coppola of LOV.

 Currently, OGS has completed small-scale surveys in the area and would like to measure the CO2 changes from the sea surface to the atmosphere.
 OGS has measured areas both with pCO2 and pH along the water column, but no surface measurements have been taken.
-Once this portion of the mission is complete, the USVs will continue to Lampedusa for cross-calibration with the ICOS station on this island, and then continue into the Adriatic to their ultimate destination of Trieste.
+Once this portion of the mission is complete, the USVs will continue into the Adriatic to their ultimate destination of Trieste.